luno/moonbeam/docs/spec.md

 Example:
 `mgzdqkEjYEjR5QNdJxYFnCKZHuNYa5bUZ2+mb7vCiK@example.com`

-## Name Resolution
+## Domain Resolution

 In order to send a payment to “mgzdqkEjYEjR5QNdJxYFnCKZHuNYa5bUZ2+mb7vCiK@example.com”, the sender must open a channel to example.com.
-The name resolution procedure describes how to resolve “example.com” to a suitable endpoint for the RPC protocol.
+The domain resolution procedure describes how to resolve “example.com” to a suitable endpoint for the RPC protocol.

 If domain accepts Moonbeam payments, then the URL `https://<domain>/moonbeam.json` will contain a JSON document pointing to the Moonbeam RPC endpoints for the domain.